 The scale in all field photographs is marked in 10 cm increments.
 The north arrow on all maps points to magnetic north.
-Throughout this report rock sizes follow the conventions outlined in Field Book for Describing and Sampling Soils: Gravel <7 cm; Cobble 7-25 cm; Stone 25-60 cm; Boulder >60 cm (Schoeneberger et al. 2002:2-35).
-Collected materials are temporarily being curated at the Keala Pono office in Kāne'ohe until they can be returned to the land owner.
+Throughout this report rock sizes follow the conventions outlined in Field Book for Describing and Sampling Soils: Gravel <7 cm; Cobble 7-25 cm; Stone 25-60 cm; Boulder >60 cm (Schoeneberger et al. 2012:2-45).
+No material was collected and no laboratory analyses were conducted.

 Figure 13.
-Excavation of TR 2 with backhoe.
-Orientation is to the northwest.
+Excavation with a backhoe.